-Tariff elimination for all Singapore's exports to Australia since SAFTA's entry into force in 2003.
+Tariff elimination for all Singapore's exports to Australia since SAFTA's entry

 Improved Rules of Origin (ROO) and Customs Procedures

 It is now easier for Singapore traders to claim preferential treatment.

 ROO criteria and related documentation (e.g. self-certification) are easier to navigate, allowing companies to take advantage of the full tariff elimination concessions.
 Small and Medium Enterprises seeking to build an export niche in Australia will have a competitive edge in pricing.